google/dataflow-ml-starter/README.md

 In default, we use GPUs (i.e., T4) with the custom container defined by `SERVICE_OPTIONS` for this Dataflow job. `MODEL_STATE_DICT_PATH` and `MODEL_NAME` defines the Pytorch model information.
 For this Beam pipeline, we use the GCS buckets for input and output data.

 ### Custom container
-We provide three Dockerfile templates when building a custom container:
+We provide three Dockerfile templates as examples to show how to build a custom container:
 |Name|Description|
 |---|---|
 |tensor_rt.Dockerfile| TensorRT + Python 3.8|
 |pytorch_gpu.Dockerfile| Pytorch with GPUs + Python 3.10|
 |tensorflow_gpu.Dockerfile | Tensorflow with GPUs + Python 3.8|

-You should keep your local Python environment same as the one defined in Dockerfile.
+Note You should keep your local Python environment same as the one defined in Dockerfile.
-This example uses both Tensorflow and Pytorch.
-You might only choose one for your application.
+These Dockerfile examples should be customized based on your project requirements.

 ### Step 2: Initialize a venv for your project
 ```bash